weatherwash Frequently Asked Questions

 - Using wood fillers

 - WeatherWash will NOT age wood fillers.
-So wood fillers that can be tinted to match the stained wood are a client favorite!
+Wood fillers that can be tinted to match the stained wood are a client favorite!
 More on wood filler in this Instagram post: link!

 EXTERIOR USE